 - Mashed banana- A single banana adds sweetness and flavor.
 Use a banana that is ripe and soft with brown speckles for the sweetest flavor.
 Avoid green or hard bananas.

-Substitutions
+Substitutions and Variations

 - Vegetable oil: Use any mild oil you have on hand, like avocado oil, canola oil, or grapeseed oil.
+Even olive oil can work, which I used in this no butter banana bread.

 - Egg: Use a flax egg or chia egg as a substitute.
 Mix 1 tablespoon ground flax seed with 3 tablespoons water and let it sit for 5 minutes in the refrigerator for the flax egg.
 To make a chia egg, combine 1 tablespoon chia seeds with 2.5 tablespoons water and let it rest for 5 minutes to thicken.

-Helpful Equipment & Tools
+Helpful Equipment and Tools

-STEP 1: First, whisk the all purpose flour, baking powder, cinnamon, and salt together in a medium bowl for about 10 seconds and set aside.
+Step 1: First, whisk the all purpose flour, baking powder, cinnamon, and salt together in a medium bowl for about 10 seconds and set aside.

-STEP 2: Add the melted butter, oil, granulated sugar, brown sugar, egg, and vanilla to a separate large mixing bowl and whisk until well combined.
+Step 2: Add the melted butter, oil, granulated sugar, brown sugar, egg, and vanilla to a separate large mixing bowl and whisk until well combined.
 After that, whisk in the mashed banana and buttermilk until everything is smooth with very few lumps.

-STEP 3: Fold the dry ingredients into the wet ingredients.
+Step 3: Fold the dry ingredients into the wet ingredients.
 Use a silicone flat spatula to gently fold together, scraping around the sides of the bowl and pulling through the center.
 Do this until no dry streaks of flour are left.
 It's ok if there are some lumps!

-STEP 6: Remove the pan from the oven and let it cool on the counter for about 10 minutes.
+Step 6: Remove the pan from the oven and let it cool on the counter for about 10 minutes.
 Take the muffins out of the pan and transfer them to a wire cooling rack so condensation doesn't form inside the liners and make the bottoms soggy.

 Expert Baking Tips